What is a cookie

 Cookies are often used to perform following tasks:

 - Session management: Cookies are widely used to manage user sessions.
-For example, when you use an online shopping cart, you keep adding items in the cart and finally when you checkout, all of those items are added in the list of items you have purchased.
+For example, when you use an online shopping cart, you keep adding items in the cart and finally when you checkout, all of those items are added to the list of items you have purchased.
 This can be achieved using cookies.

 - User identification: Once a user visits a webpage, using cookies, that user can be remembered.
 And later on, depending upon the search/visit pattern of the user, content which the user likely to be visited are served.
 A good example of this is 'Retargetting'.
-A concept used in online marketing, where depending upon the user's choice of content, advertisements of relevant product, which the user may buy, are served.
+A concept used in online marketing, where depending upon the user's choice of content, advertisements of the relevant product, which the user may buy, are served.

 - Tracking / Analytics: Cookies are used to track the user.
 Which, in turn, is used to analyze and serve various kind of data of great value, like location, technologies (e.g. browser, OS) form where the user visited, how long (s)he stayed on various pages etc.